ibm-cloud-docs/codeengine/batch-tutorial.md

     * From the Jobs page, click the **Jobs** tab, and click the name of the job that you want to run.

 2. From your job page, click **Submit job** to submit a job that is based on the current configuration.
-3. From the Submit job pane, accept all the default values, and click **Submit job** again to run your job.
+3. From the "Submit job" pane, accept all the default values, and click **Submit job** again to run your job.

 From the Submit job pane, you can review and optionally change default configuration values such as instances, CPU, memory, number of job retries, and job timeout.
 You can specify either **Array size** or **Array indices** for the parallel job instances to run.
 For **Array size**, provide the number of instances to run in parallel for this job.
 For **Array indices**, provide a comma-separated list for your custom set of indices.
 For example, to run this job with a custom set of `5` indices, specify `3,12-14,25`.
 You can also [specify a custom value for the job array size](/docs/codeengine?topic=codeengine-job-run-parallel#job-run-parallel-dynamic), which updates the value of the automatically injected `JOB_ARRAY_SIZE` environment variable.
 After you submit this job, the system displays the status of the instances of your job on the Job details page.
 If you specify **Array size** instead of **Array indices** in the Submit job pane, from the `Configuration` section of the Job details page, this information is provided as **Array indices**.
 {: note}